 - Food Safety

 - If the land/building is private, you need permission from the owner.

 - If you want to use a public park or open space, you need permission from the Events Team.
-You can contact them on 01225 396056 or by completing the events application form and emailing it to firstname.lastname@example.org .
-Please note: Return of the form does not give permission for the event to be held.
-You must await confirmation from the Events Team.
+You can contact them on 01225 396056 to check availability.
+You can apply to hold an event here.
+Please note: Completing the application does not give permission for the event to be held.
+You must await confirmation and a Licence for Land Hire from the Events Team.